Disclosure under the California Transparency in Supply Chains Act and UK Modern Slavery Act

 The Company also requires all employees and management who have direct responsibility for supply chain management to take a course directed at raising awareness regarding the risks of human trafficking and slavery in supply chains, identifying potential risks and addressing those risks when human trafficking and slavery may be suspected.

-Affected stakeholders are encouraged to raise any concerns and have multiple channels to do so, including through an ethics hotline staffed by independent third-party operators.
-Through this hotline, business partners, employees and members of the general public may report their concerns confidentially and, if desired, anonymously where local law permits.
-Contact information for the ethics hotline is available here.
+Affected stakeholders, including our directors, employees and the workers within our supply chain are encouraged to raise any concerns about improper or unlawful behavior, including concerns related to actual or suspected violations of the Employee Code, Supplier Code and/or Migrant Worker Policy and have multiple channels to do so, including through an ethics hotline staffed by independent third-party operators.
+Affected stakeholders and their representatives may report concerns confidentially and, if desired, anonymously where local law permits.
+Contact information for the ethics hotline is at capriholdings.com/RESPONSIBILITY.

 We use a number of metrics to measure the effectiveness of our actions to evaluate and address forced and involuntary labor risks.
 Among other things, we track audit findings and any grievances submitted through our grievance mechanisms.
 We further track both the number and nature of audit findings and grievances as well as the remediation of any identified issues.